Friday, December 30, 2016

 It's all rocks and aliens!

-Blasteroids is split into segments and each is split into smaller sectors which must be completed before reaching a gruesome End Of Level Boss - the monstrous Mukor!!
+Blasteroids is split into segments with those split into smaller sectors.
+These must be completed before reaching a gruesome End Of Level Boss - the monstrous Mukor!!
 Your ship is equipped with upgradeable weapons, a powerful shield, and the ability to transform itself.
-Once all the rocks are pounded into dust, a transporter appears to whisk you off to the next sector - to do it all over again.
-Come on, don't be disappointed - it is Asteroids after all and what else are you doing?
+Once all the rocks are pounded into dust, a transporter appears to whisk you off to the next sector.
+Come on, don't be disappointed - how else could they glam up Asteroids without bloating and ruining it?

-This game is great fun and features cool graphics with a style I really liked.
-Wanna see some more...
+This game is superb fun and features cool graphics with a style I admire.
+Wanna see some screenshots...

 Attacks from all angles and tremendous BAM BAM BAM fun!!

-Asteroids, with flashy backgrounds and colourful pixels?
-You cynic!!
+Asteroids, but with flashy backgrounds and colourful pixels?
+You are a cynic!!

 Joyslick action?

 Controls are excellent and responsive: rotate the ship using left or right, push up to thrust, and keep slamming on that fire button to shoot anything rocky.
-Predictable stuff but gravity and momentum play their parts to affect performance which is funky.
-Don't worry, your shield will help to compensate for any poor piloting skills!!
+Predictable stuff but gravity and momentum play their parts to affect performance.
+Don't worry, your shield will help compensate for your poor piloting skills!!
 Not that I have any...ahem...

-Pulling back on the joystick will transform your ship between three different models: the Speeder is agile, Fighter has the best weaponry, and Warrior is a burly beast.
+Pulling back on the joystick will transform your ship between three different models: the Speeder is agile, Fighter has great weaponry, and Warrior is a burly beast.
 Friends can jump in on the action - at any time - with impressive cooperative two-player support.
-Just like in the arcades - what a superb feature you should not overlook.
+Just like in the arcades - a superb feature you shouldn't overlook (I cannot stress that enough!!)

 The gravitational effect between sectors is superb...